 How to Calculate the Quick Ratio from a Balance Sheet

-Suppose we wanted to calculate the quick ratio for Apple (AAPL), whose balance sheet is shown here.
-(All data is in millions.) source
+Suppose we wanted to calculate the quick ratio for Apple (AAPL), whose balance sheet (as of Sep.
+28, 2019) is shown here.
+(All data is in millions.)

 The easiest formula to use would be the first one (i.e., add up cash and equivalents, marketable securities, and net receivables.)
 We can entirely disregard non-current assets (things like goodwill, long-term receivables, and equipment) since these aren’t liquid enough to be counted.